madetech/data-101/modules/supplementary/Databases.md

 <img width="521" alt="sqlvsnosql" src="https://user-images.githubusercontent.com/114578618/198925782-1c7bc13c-9078-44e2-8586-25eee312f550.png">

-✔️Architecturtal differences:
+✔️Architectural differences:

-RDBMS scales up, also known as vertical scalling in order to increase capacity.
+RDBMS scales up, also known as vertical scaling in order to increase capacity.
 This will typically involve adding expensive hardware, faster CPUs, more Ram, etc..
-NoSQL in contrast scales out, also known as horizontal scalling.
+NoSQL in contrast scales out, also known as horizontal scaling.
 As NoSQL databases are designed for low latency and high resilience, built to run across clusters of distributed nodes.
 Scaling out will simply involve adding more nodes

 ✔️Replication: